mendicant-original/newman/README.md

 That said, it is already capable of doing a number of interesting things:

-* A simple polling server can be started up which provides a basic interface for reading email from a single inbox and then building up a response email.
+* A simple polling server provides a basic interface for reading email from a single inbox and then building up a response email.

 * Filters can be defined for processing messages based on their TO or